Buying or leasing a used vehicle

 Anyone who sells or leases motor vehicles as a business must follow this law.
 They must also register with the Ontario Motor Vehicle Industry Council (OMVIC).

 A registered dealer usually has a yellow-and-blue OMVIC sticker on their office door or window.
 You can also check online to make sure that the dealer is registered.
-Click here for more information about OMVIC.
+There is more information about OMVIC in section, What if I have a problem with a dealer?

 Private sellers are not covered under this law.
 You should be careful when buying from someone who is not a dealer because the law does not give you the same protections that you have when buying from a registered dealer.